-When you see a provider who isn’t contracted with Medicare (also referred to as not accepting Medicare assignment), that provider may bill you a 15% fee above what Medicare pays them.
+When you see a provider who isn’t contracted with Medicare (also referred to as not accepting Medicare assignment), that provider may bill you up to 15% above what Medicare pays them.
 This fee is called the excess charge, and Plan M doesn’t cover it.
 You’ll want to confirm that each provider you see accepts Medicare assignment before you receive care.

 Foreign travel exchange